Easy Roasted Garlic Alfredo Tortellini

 And, I did it y’all.
 I absolutely did it!

-So, back to that fantastic EASY alfredo I was telling you about.
 Super super simple, and even perfect for a weeknight meal when you have barely any time!

 Here’s what you need to make it:

-Now, you can see in the ingredient photo that I’ve already roasted my garlic.
+You can see in the ingredient photo that I’ve already roasted my garlic.
 I roasted 2 heads for this recipe, which was absolutely perfect.
 But, if you don’t know how to roast garlic already – it’s so simple and can even be done a day or two in advance (I do this all the time!).
 Just slice off the top ends of the entire garlic head, leaving the root bottom alone.
 Place them in a tin foil ‘boat’ – then, pour about 1 teaspoon of oil over each head.

 Fold the ends of the tinfoil up over the garlic, making an aluminum foil purse of sorts.
 Bake at 35o for 1 hour exactly.
 Let cool until cool enough to handle, or refrigerate if you plan on using it later.